Reviews You Can Rely On

 Conclusion

-Once you use a really good pair of active noise cancelling headphones though, it's hard to go back.
+Once you use a good pair of active noise cancelling earbuds or headphones though, it's hard to go back.
 We prefer even subpar versions to traditional options.
 By removing distractions, they can create incredibly immersive entertainment experiences.
 There is nothing quite like sitting down in the back of a plane and hitting play on your favorite movie as the engine roar fades away.